dmparrishphd/Shapiro/README.md

 **Shapiro changes by the addition** of new files, _not_ by breaking code and mutilating existing files.

-I do _not_ promise to adhere to the same discipline for all _other types of files_.
+I do _not_ promise to adhere to the same discipline for all _other types of files_, nor for the R files in other directories.
+Specifically, files in the [Dev](./Dev) directory are volatile.
 Markdown (extension .md) files, in particular are volatile, although I do not anticipate deleting any Markdown files.
 Allowing for volatility in the Markdown files allows me to make changes to the documentation,